9 New Technologies for Dairy Farming and Dairy Cows

 Camera for Catching Mastitis

 A Canadian startup called EIO Diagnostics has taken in about $720,000 for a different type of technology for detecting mastitis.
 The FirstLook Mastitis system uses a “multispectral sensor installed at the entrance of the milking parlor to capture an image of the udder as the animal enters.
-Data from those images is processed through machine learning to identify early indicators of infection” that looks something like this:
+Data from those images are processed through machine learning to identify early indicators of infection” that looks something like this:

 The company says the system can detect the earliest stage of mastitis from two to four days before visible symptoms in the animal or milk occur.
 EIO Diagnostics certainly wouldn’t be the first company to use AI to diagnose medical scans.